-Whether you’re serving your charcuterie as a snack between meals, the main course for a date night, or an appetizer to guests before the holiday dinner, charcuterie boards are truly the Swiss army knife of the food world.
+Whether you’re serving your charcuterie as a snack between meals, the main course for a date night, or an appetizer to guests before dinner, charcuterie boards are truly the Swiss army knife of the food world.
 Perfect for any occasion!

 By following a few pointers, you can make your charcuterie board a real crowd pleaser.
 Keep in mind these are just guidelines, as there are no rules when it comes to charcuterie.
 Make it your own and serve what you and your family love.

 Tip 1: Find the Right Mix of Meats

 Use a variety of cured meats like pepperoni, salami and prosciutto, all of which are familiar to your guests.
 But don’t be shy about adding more exotic meats like coppa (cured pork shoulder), serrano (Spanish ham), spec (smoked prosciutto), and mocetta (cured beef tenderloin).
 Choose about 3 or 4 meats for your board.

 Rather than buying pre-sliced meat which can be on the thicker side, have your deli slice it thin.
 It will be easier to present (rolled, folded, etc) on your board, and easier for your guests to pick up each slice.

 Cheese comes in so many delicious flavors and textures.
 Choose a mix of soft, spreadable cheeses (brie, camembert, boursin, chevre), semi-hard cheeses (smoked gouda, gruyere, aged cheddar), hard cheeses (parmesan, aged cheddar, manchego, romano, etc) and blue cheeses, if you like them (gorgonzola, stilton, roquefort).
 Pick your favorite 3-4 cheeses, perhaps one from each type.